 It's my latest kitchen obsession so pick some up for future recipes you might see around here!

 I also use Kite Hill cream "cheese" which is almond-based and even better than the real thing.
 You can find it almost anywhere too!
 I love using the plain cream cheese as a frosting base or using the chive cream cheese for savory spreads.
 You won't even know the difference!
+If you can't tolerate nuts, you can use Simple Mills vanilla frosting.

 That's the beauty of this cake.
 The flavor and texture of the entire thing are so amazing that it's nearly identical to a traditional carrot cake; paleo or not, this cake is incredible and maybe the best I've ever had!